Bio and Media Kit

 The author eventually settled in California, spending a couple of years in Sacramento before moving to Monterey.
 He decided to use his quasi-expertise in the world’s smallest nations by turning his attention to… China.
 After all, how hard could it be?
 He spent months traveling the roads and rails of China and developed a fondness for spicy donkey intestines and live squid.
 He has since made a substantial contribution to PETA.
 The book that came out of his experiences was called Lost on Planet China, which was an Amazon Best of the Month book.
 It too is available as a high school musical.

-Shockingly, the author of Getting Stoned with Savages eventually developed a substance abuse problem, which required a stay in rehab.
-While institutionalized, Troost led Team Wet Brain (the alcoholics) to glorious triumph over Team Pin Cushion (the heroin addicts) in an epic multi-day Ping-Pong tournament.
-Once he sobered up, Troost immersed himself in the world of Robert Louis Stevenson.
-He decided to follow Stevenson’s journey through the South Seas, a trip that took him to the Marquesas, the Tuamotus, Tahiti, Samoa, and back to his erstwhile home, Kiribati.
-You can read about his latest (mis)adventures in Headhunters on My Doorstep.
+Troost soon developed a passion for all things Robert Louis Stevenson.
+Possibly he was looking for a reason to return to the South Pacific, which he soon did, following Stevenson’s journey through the South Seas, a trip that took him to the Marquesas, the Tuamotus, Tahiti, Samoa, and back to his erstwhile home, Kiribati.
+You can read about his latest (mis)adventures in Headhunters on My Doorstep, which the New York Times calls one of the top travel books of the year.
+Library Journal goes so far as to implore you to “acquire this book by any means possible.”
+The author thinks this is an excellent idea.
 When asked about his feelings upon completing his South Pacific trilogy, Troost is reputed to have said: “Now I feel like a real man.”

 The author currently lives with his wife and two sons in the Washington D.C. area.